xrettle/WFGY/TensionUniverse/BlackHole/Q010_smooth_4d_poincare_conjecture.md

 **Setup**

-Construct two artificial families of encodings in `Enc_4D`:
+Construct two artificial families of encodings in `Enc_4D`.
+All encodings in both families are required to lie in `M_reg`.
+They must pass the manifold validity checks and observable well formedness rules, and they cannot fall into the hard singular set `S_sing_hard`.

 * **Family T (standard like)**
   Encodings with: